newlinedotco/awesome-fullstack-tutorials/angular/http-client/README.md

 ```

-Next refresh the post and try updating an existing post.
+Next, refresh the post and try updating an existing post.
 For example, rename the title of the last post to 'Just Another Post'.
 Hit the update button.
 You should be redirected to this view:

 ![cache-fix](https://github.com/brandiqa/awesome-fullstack-tutorials/blob/master/angular/http-client/images/15-cache-fix.png?raw=true)